Conference Code of Conduct

 - You will not be able to return to the remainder of the conference if you are asked to leave.

-If you have a question about any of these rules, please contact a representative of the conference organizer, the Local Government Commission.
+If you have a question about any of these rules, please contact a representative of the conference organizer, the Mid-Ohio Regional Planning Commission.